Ready to get started?

 Every guest that walks through our door receives a 1-on-1 tour to learn more about your needs and how iCRYO can get you to your goals.
 Click the button below to find a location near you.

 iCRYO Infrared Sauna: Everything You Need To Know

 Infrared heat is the invisible part of the sun’s spectrum, which allows people to harness the benefits of the sun without being exposed to harmful ultraviolet rays.
 Infrared light also comes in several forms, Near, Mid, and Far-Infrared.
-Each form offers unique wellness perks that together provide a holistic approach to a better mind and body.
+The perceived heat of the sun is on the Far-Infrared form, which is the same we use in our sauna, further, similarly to our PBM therapy, our sauna is able to offer unique wellness perks that together provide a holistic approach to a better mind and body.
 Also, infrared therapy within each iCRYO infrared sauna is safe and effective, without adverse side effects.
 As a matter of fact, infrared light is safe and is used even for infants in neonatal intensive care.

 What is Infrared Therapy?

 Infrared therapy refers to the use of infrared light to treat pain and inflammation.
 This type of light is safe and not as energetic as ultraviolet light, damaging the skin.